Last Updated December 3, 2013

 I know I already mentioned reconditioned machines, but I want to restate what a great deal I think they are.
 They carry the same warranty as new machines, except for 5 years instead of 7.
-They are fully tested at the Vitamix factory where any sub-par parts are restored to new condition or replaced with new components, and then they are packaged with brand new containers, tampers, and cookbooks.
-These factory-refurbished machines offer the best prices you’ll find on Vitamix: 5200 for $329, 6300 for $379, and 7500 for $399.
-Note that for all of the refurbished Vitamix blenders, Vitamix may substitute an equivalent model.
+Vitamix recently put up a page detailing the reconditioning process.
+Machines are fully tested at the Vitamix factory where any sub-par parts are restored to new condition or replaced with new components, and then they are packaged with a brand new container shell, lid, tamper, cookbook, and DVD.
+These factory-refurbished machines offer the best prices you’ll find on Vitamix: Two Speed for $299, 5200 for $329, 6300 for $379, 7500 for $439, and Pro 750 for $519.
+Note that for all of the refurbished Vitamix blenders, Vitamix may substitute an equivalent model (except for the Pro 750—there are no other equivalent models for that machine).
 So your machine may come with a different name, but it will be functionally equivalent to either the 5200, 6300, or 7500.

 These spatulas are helpful for getting every last bit of thick mixtures out of the container.
 I reviewed them here.
 If you get them at the same time as your machine you can save on shipping (my free shipping code only works on orders that include a machine).

 If you’re wondering if you should get a dry container, this new post is for you: Is the dry container worth it?